kafisatz/DecisionTrees.jl/README.md

 ## Ideas for future improvements

+* the source code has a number of todo/tbd remarks that should be removed (or fixed/implemented)
 * Review splitting criteria (especially poisson,gamma and mean squared error).
 Possibly compare them to other implementations.
 * Review the formulae & calculations of the Gini and RSS metrics
 * Each node should not only store 'subset' but also the actual value (being a set of Strings or a or Float64 value) value which defines the split